 g.
 The research community or public should be informed.

 a.
-The University bears the burden of proving that research misconduct occurred.
+The University bears the burden of proving based on the Preponderance of the Evidence that Research Misconduct occurred.

 i.
 The respondent intentionally, knowingly, or recklessly had research records and destroyed them,

 ii.
 Had the opportunity to maintain the records but did not do so, or

 iii.
 Maintained the records and failed to produce them in a timely manner, or

 iv.
 The Respondent’s conduct constitutes a significant departure from accepted practices of the relevant research community.

 c.
 The Respondent has the burden of going forward with and the burden of proving, by a Preponderance of the Evidence, any and all affirmative defenses raised.
 In determining whether the University has carried the burden of proof, the Investigation Committee shall give due consideration to admissible, credible evidence of honest error or difference of opinion presented by the respondent.